 On January 31, 2020, Secretary of Health and Human Services Alex M. Azar II declared a public health emergency for the United States in response to an outbreak of a respiratory disease caused by a novel (new) coronavirus, "Coronavirus Disease 2019" (COVID-19).
 On March 13, 2020, President Trump declared the COVID-19 pandemic a national emergency.
 In compliance with the recommendations of the Center for Disease Control (CDC), the "stay-at-home" Executive Order issued by California Governor Gavin Newsom on March 19, 2020, and other guidance from local, state and federal agencies, HACSB took steps to reduce contact between individuals, including closing offices to the public and reducing the number of employees in the office through telework and alternative work schedules.
 As a result, HACSB modified some operations and deferred some functions to a later time.
-The revisions to the Administrative Plan implemented in response to the emergency are summarized below.
-The regulatory waivers provided by HUD are specific to the COVID-19 emergency and have sunset dates.
+The revisions to the Administrative Plan implemented in response to the cOVID-19 emergency and have sunset dates.
 The emergency provisions authorized through Amendment 2 of the FY 2020 Moving to Work Plan may be reactivated in response to any future local disaster, emergency, or crisis situation.